 Facts and Recollections

-Many people over the years have contributed to the records that form the information provided here, and the remaining content is from other reputable sources.
+Many people over the years have contributed to the records that form the information provided here, and the remaining content is from other reputable printed sources.
 In noting information about 'Our History' we aim for fairness and accuracy, but if you find something that doesn't look right, let us know by leaving your details via our contact message page - click here

 You are welcome to visit our History Room at the Williamstown Uniting Church - Electra St where there is a range of historic pieces on display.
 Please contact the church to arrange a time.